The $\gamma$-ray-emitting blazar B3 1239+376 at $z$ = 3.82 identified in a multi-wavelength context: Discussions and Summary

-The simple leptonic model can reasonably reproduce the both SEDs, see Figure \ref{sed}.
-The corresponding input parameters are listed in Table \ref{tpara}.
-The radio data points are not considered in the jet modeling because they are likely from an extended region rather than the compact blob, and the radio emissions are seriously suffered by the SSA.
 Our jet modeling analyses suggest that B3 1239+376 is likely a low-synchrotron-peaked source (i.e., $\rm \nu_{syn} < 10^{14}$ Hz, \citealt{1995ApJ...444..567P,2010ApJ...716...30A}).
 In the high flux state, the synchrotron bump rises and shifts close to the infrared domain, resulting the increase of the flux densities there.
 On the other hand, the high energy bump moves into the detection energy range of Fermi-LAT at the same time, which leads to the emergence of the $\gamma$-ray signal.
 Theoretically, the injection of fresh emitting electrons in the dissipation region, as well as the enhancement of the magnetic field intensity, could account for the broadband variations.
 Therefore, it is not surprising that input parameters such as $\rm \gamma_{br}$ and B for the high flux state SED are larger than that of the other SED.
-The Compton dominance of B3 1239+376 is indicated as $\sim$ 10, consistent with that found in other high-$z$ blazars \citep[e.g.,][]{2011MNRAS.411..901G,2017ApJ...837L...5A}.
+Recent multi-wavelength campaign studying on high-$z$ blazars beyond redshift of 4 also show that injection of a hard-spectrum electron population could explain the broadband flare events \citep{2024ApJ...974...38G,2025ApJ...990..206G}.
 Interestingly, even in the low flux state, the X-ray emission of B3 1239+376 is luminous, which is also seen in several $\gamma$-ray quiet high-$z$ blazars \citep{2020ApJ...889..164M,2025ApJ...979L...6M}.
 Together with the hard X-ray spectra, blazars are believed as powerful MeV beacons in the early cosmos.
-Meanwhile, an important jet parameter, the bulk Lorentz factor ($\Gamma$), is worthy to be mentioned specially.
-In the classic orientation based AGN unified scheme, the number ratio of the jetted AGNs between the aligned and the apparent populations is suggested as $\rm 2\Gamma^{2}$.
-Thus, $\Gamma$ is a key parameter to determine the number density of jetted AGNs in the early cosmic time.
-The $\Gamma$ value for B3 1239+376 obtained here is $\sim$ 15, in agreement with the results (i. e., $\sim$ 10$-$20) provided for other similar sources \citep[e.g.,][]{2011MNRAS.411..901G,2017ApJ...837L...5A,2020ApJ...898L..56L}.
-In addition to the jet SED modeling studies, other approaches are used to probe the jet Lorentz factor of high-$z$ sources.
-Searching for the potential evidence of fast variability, especially in $\gamma$ rays, can put a severe constraint on the $\Gamma$ value \citep[e.g.,][]{2018ApJ...853..159L}.
-Moreover, detections of the proper motion of the radio jets provide a direct estimation of the essential properties of the jet \citep[e.g.,][]{2020SciBu..65..525Z,2024MNRAS.530.4614K}.
-Considering the recent $\gamma$-ray activity of B3 1239+376 revealed by Fermi-LAT, quick follow-up radio interferometry observations that would reveal its jet kinematics are strongly encouraged.